 Macedonia in the beginning of the 20th century

-In happiness and joy time goes on and leaves good memories and scars, stories of heroes who fought for Macedonia’s independence, cities left in ruins by war and
+In happiness and joy time goes on and leaves good memories and scars, stories of heroes who fought for Macedonia’s independence; as well as cities left in ruins by war.

 Here we will show Macedonia’s 20th century in Photos and tell about it.
 Speaking about history is not the same if you can’t see and feel.

-A little background: the Balkans were taken over by the Ottoman empire in the 14th century and this was the beginning of a dark age for all Christians who lived there.
-While in the 19th century Greece, Romania, Bulgaria and Serbia were freed from the empire, Macedonia was still within its borders and taking the burden of all the wars upon its shoulders.
+The Balkans were taken over by the Ottoman empire in the 14th century.
+This was the beginning of a dark age for all Christians who lived there.
+While in the 19th century Greece, Romania, Bulgaria as well as Serbia were freed from the empire; Macedonia was still within its borders and taking the burden of all the wars upon its shoulders.